SeanBlair/WebCrawler/README.md

 go run client.go -c [server ip:port] [url] [depth]

 Instructs the system to crawl the given url (which must start with "http://" since it only supports the http scheme).
-The worker who has the lowest latency to the given url is assigned ownership of this domain and its IP is returned after the system has crawled to the appropriate depth.
+The worker who has the lowest network latency to the given url is assigned ownership of this domain and its IP is returned after the system has crawled to the appropriate depth.
 If depth is greater than one, the system recursively crawls any http links found on the given page to the appropriate depth and stores the resulting web graph with each worker owning domains that are closest to it in terms of network latency.

 *Example* go run client.go -c localhost:2222 http://www.cs.ubc.ca/~bestchai/teaching/cs416_2016w2/assign5/index.html 3